OpenDataServices/os4d/docs/patterns/documentation.md

 The build and deployment process for the standard copies compiled static HTML files to the server in a folder named based on the branch and date of build.

-A symlink from the branch name, to this datestamped folder is then created.
+A symlink from the branch name, to this date stamped folder is then created.

 This allows an administrator with access to the server to instantly switch the symlink to point to any new or previous build as required.